hubmapconsortium/ingest-api/src/routes/validation/README.md

 ## Submodule and Virtual Environment

-This section will talk about installing the Git submodule as well as building the virtual environment for local testing.
+This section will talk about installing/updating the Git submodule as well as building the virtual environment for local testing.

 ### Adding the Git Submodule